 I spent a weekend binge watching YouTube so you didn’t have to – yeah, I know, I’m good like that.
 After a hard week searching for gems at the old content marketing agency mine, I spent a weekend in my jammies, strong coffee in hand, eyes going slowly rectangular with a little arrow in place of each pupil.

 From a father and son cutting an Olympic torch in half, a thousand Pinterest galaxy-something challenges, slow motion flame throwers, a waffle iron frenzy, to my favourite Youtuber who may have landed upon the secret to creating reliably viral video – I watched it all, just for you.
 (You’re welcome).

 What matters isn’t the production quality nor the professionalism of the performance, but in producing something entertaining, valuable or that you connect with emotionally.
-If you think that great emotional B2B content marketing can't be done, think again.
+And if you think that great emotional B2B content marketing can’t be done, think again.

 Here’s what I learned which you can apply to instantly improve your content marketing (fluffy slippers and bathrobe optional).

 Make sure your content shows the real you from the beginning.

 If you focus on nothing else I say, know this: in order to want to work with, or buy from someone, you have to like them first.
 For some YouTubers that comes with a certain amount of schtick of course; many YouTubers are young, and the characters over the top like many teenagers you see who are just trying to work out who they really are.